Rover656/Ngine/README.md

 cmake ..
 ```

+While the documentation for master and develop are both available [online](https://ngine.nerdthings.dev/docs), you can also build the docs yourself by installing Doxygen then building the CMake project in release mode (or building the Ngine_Docs target).

 ## Usage

 This shows you how to launch your game class (which you have to write I'm afraid)...